 It didn’t go as planned, and they did not kill Mr. Carter.
-Two of his children were mortally wounded, however; a son and a daughter.
+Two of his children came out onto the porch and were shot and mortally wounded, however: a son and a daughter.
 As he lay dying, the son, Willie Carter, identified my great-grandfather, Jesse, and his older brother as the two shooters.

-After more than a year of trials and appeals, Crazy Joe, Alf Moore, and two of his sons received death sentences.
-The testimony of Moore was pivotal in connecting Crazy Joe to the crime, and is believed to be the first time in South Georgia history that a white man was convicted of murder based on the testimony of a black man.
+After more than a year of trials and appeals, Crazy Joe, Alf Moore, and two of his sons (the shooters) received death sentences.
+The testimony of Moore was pivotal in connecting Crazy Joe to the crime, and is believed to be the first time in South Georgia history that a white man was convicted of murder based on the testimony of an African American man.

 Joseph Rawlins and Alf Moore were hanged on a Tuesday morning in 1906.
 Jesse and his brother Milton were scheduled to die that Friday.
 On Thursday evening, however, the two teenagers had their sentences commuted to life in prison, thanks to the tireless efforts of a lawyer who believed strongly that they were driven to kill by their controlling and domineering father.

-Some years later, when they were in their early 20s, Jesse and his brother were granted pardons by the governor of Georgia, Hoke Smith, based on their good behavior and rehabilitation.
+Some years later, when they were in their early 20s, Jesse and his other brother were granted pardons by the governor of Georgia, Hoke Smith, based on their ages at the time of the shooting, as well as their good behavior and rehabilitation.